LLC vs. Corporation for Equity Crowdfunding

-The traditional debate for promoters of start-ups when choosing which entity to utilize has been confined to three (really four) choices; sole proprietorship/partnership, S-Corp, or LLC.
-In most instances, each of these forms has allowed for initial losses to be passed through to the individual tax return(s) of the ownership to offset other sources of income and provided a single level of taxation on when the business became profitable, again thanks to the pass-through taxation of these choices, so the only real questions were limited liability versus unlimited liability and the reduction of employment taxes.
+The traditional debate for promoters of start-ups when choosing which entity to utilize has been confined to three (really four) choices: sole proprietorship/partnership, S-Corp, or LLC.
+In most instances, each of these forms has allowed for initial losses to be passed through to the individual tax return(s) of the ownership to offset other sources of income.
+This provides a single level of taxation when the business becomes profitable, so the only real questions are limited liability versus unlimited liability and the reduction of employment taxes.

-Start-ups which capitalize in whole or in part through utilizing equity crowdfunding have a whole other array of factors which must be carefully considered when choosing which form of business entity to utilize.
+Start-ups that capitalize in whole or in part through utilizing equity crowdfunding have a whole other array of factors that must be carefully considered when choosing which form of business entity to utilize.

-Since the very definition limits the ownership of a sole proprietorship to an individual (or husband and wife who file taxes jointly), investors of any kind, including equity crowdfunding investors, are not an option.
+Since the very definition limits the ownership of a sole proprietorship to an individual (or a married couple who files taxes jointly), investors of any kind, including equity crowdfunding investors, are not an option.

 Partnerships come in two varieties outside the realm of professional business associations run by attorneys, accountant, and architects; general partnerships and limited partnerships.

-A simple explanation of general partnership is two or more owners who conduct business as co-owners and manage under the theory of mutual agency (in which each partner is an agent of the others), and each partner has joint and several liability for all the liabilities and judgments against the partnership (read, total liability for everything).
+A simple explanation of a general partnership is two or more owners who conduct business as co-owners and manage under the theory of mutual agency in which each partner is an agent of the others, and each partner has joint and several liability for all the liabilities and judgments against the partnership (read: total liability for everything).

-Needless to say, no business promoter in their right mind would capitalize through equity crowdfunding and take on complete strangers are general partners.
+Needless to say, no business promoter would capitalize through equity crowdfunding and take on complete strangers as general partners.

-While it is plausible that there are circumstances in which a limited partnership might be utilized as a business entity which is in part capitalized via equity crowdfunding, there are other options which do not include joint and several liability for management.
+While it is plausible that there are circumstances in which a limited partnership might be utilized as a business entity that is in part capitalized by equity crowdfunding, there are other options that do not include joint and several liability for management.

-While the S-Corp is my entity of choice for an actively operated business, it is highly unlikely to be available as a choice for use in a business capitalized through equity crowdfunding because its use is limited to 100 shareholders.
-The idea of equity crowdfunding is to take small investments from a large number of people, therefore, unless the amount to be raised from the investors is small or the share price very high, use of the venerable S-Corp is probably out of the question.
+While the S-Corp is generally the entity of choice for an actively operated business, it is highly unlikely to be available as a choice for use in a business capitalized through equity crowdfunding because its use is limited to 100 shareholders.
+The idea of equity crowdfunding is to take small investments from a large number of people; therefore, unless the amount to be raised from the investors is small or the share price is very high, use of the venerable S-Corp is probably out of the question.

 Limited Liability Companies